lukemunsch/promo-sales-review/README.md

 ### Local Deployment

-For my local deployment, I use gitpod to edit and run my terminal;
+For my local deployment, I use Gitpod to edit and run my terminal;
 - From GitHub, once the repository has been created (either as a new project or by forking/cloning) I will then click on the Gitpod button to implement the creation of a workspace to edit the promotional sales review system.

-***The workspace should not be closed due to the creds file - as it is never added to GitHub, if you create a new workspace you will need to re add the creds file and reinstall all libraries used each time.
+***The workspace should not be closed due to the creds file - as it is never added to GitHub, if you create a new workspace you will need to re-add the creds file and reinstall all libraries used each time.
 Pinning a workspace and accessing it from Gitpod rather than GitHub would prevent this loss of info***

 ### Remote Deployment

 For users to run and test this app, I will be deploying the promotional sales review system to Heroku:
-- Navigate to https://dashboard.heroku.com/apps, where you can then create a new app using the button on the right hand side.
+- Navigate to https://dashboard.heroku.com/apps, where you can then create a new app using the button on the right-hand side.
 - Give it a relevant name and choose the correct location for the app (in my case, Europe.)
 Once set, click create.
 - To make sure the deployment is correct we will make changes to the settings:
-    - We, firstly, need to click on the settings tab at the top of the page,
+    - We, firstly, need to click on the Settings tab at the top of the page,
     - In the config vars section, we must click on reveal config vars.
     - We must add a KEY:VALUE pair - the first KEY is CREDS and the VALUE is the entire contents of the creds.json file.
     - We must also add a KEY called PORT and the VALUE is 8000 to make this app work correctly.